SwallowYourDreams/cpu-control/README.md

 If you run installer.sh, everything will be set up for you.

 ## Installation
-1. Download the files and place them within the same folder.
-1. Run `installer.sh` and follow its instructions, which will
+After downloading/cloning, run `installer.sh` and follow its instructions, which will
     * make sure all dependencies are fulfilled
     * copy the script to /usr/local/bin
     * offer to exempt cpufreq-set from requiring a superuser password by making an entry to sudoers.d (this is strongly recommended if you're planning to tie cpu-control to keyboard shortcuts)